New Research Links Hearing Loss To Dementia And Alzheimer's

 We created Nano in an effort to provide hard working Americans like you affordable hearing aids for less than the price of a new TV.
 Why?

-During Christmas, our founder's grandma was missing out on wonderful family memories because she simply could't afford expensive traditional hearing aids!
+During Christmas, our founder's grandma was missing out on wonderful family memories because she simply couldn't afford expensive traditional hearing aids!

 After doing online research, our founder discovered that for a traditional $5000 pair of hearing aids, approximately 2/3 of the cost goes straight to covering an audiologist's time and services, not the technology!
 (The American Journal of Medicine).